 Ashland was incorporated as a town by the Virginia General Assembly on the 19th of February, 1858.
 Every year we celebrate our Founders Day on the weekend closest to the 19th.
-This year it is Saturday, February 16, 2013.
-The Ashland Museum, located at 105 Hanover Avenue, will be open from 10 am to 4 pm.
+In 2013, we celebrated on Saturday, February 16, 2013 at the Ashland Museum, located at 105 Hanover Avenue.

-At 1 pm, Faye Prichard, Ashland’s Mayor, will cut the birthday cake and all are invited for cake and hot chocolate.
-At 1:45 pm, we will show the documentary, A Railroad Runs Through It: The Unique History of a Virginia Train Town.
-Other activities for the day include the museum exhibit, “From Antebellum Resort to Civil War Town: Ashland, Virginia from 1836 to 1865,” Mr. Meyberg’s penny candy for sale, a model train display, and tours of the 1926 renovated caboose.
+At 1 pm, Faye Prichard, Ashland’s Mayor, cut the birthday cake and all those present enjoyed cake and hot chocolate.
+At 1:45 pm, we will showed the documentary, A Railroad Runs Through It: The Unique History of a Virginia Train Town.
+Other activities for the day included the museum exhibit, “From Antebellum Resort to Civil War Town: Ashland, Virginia from 1836 to 1865,” Mr. Meyberg’s penny candy for sale, a model train display, and tours of the 1926 renovated caboose.
 The “Faces” birthday cake sculpture from Ashland’s 150th anniversary celebration in 2008 is also on display.
-In the evening at 4 pm, we will have a tour of Ashland’s Historic Downtown by Susan Tucker and Rosanne Shalf.
-(Tickets are required for walking tour.)
+In the evening at 4 pm, we had a tour of Ashland’s Historic Downtown by Susan Tucker and Rosanne Shalf.

-In addition to the celebration on February 16, Ashland residents are asked to demonstrate pride in their town by joining in the “Tie a Ribbon for Ashland” effort.
-Hang a flag or put a red, white, and blue ribbon on the outside of your home – around a tree, on a lamp post or column, or on a wreath – as well as on your lapel throughout Founders Day week, February 16th through February 23rd.
-Lapel pins will be available at the Ashland Museum and at Cross Brothers Grocery store for a $1 suggested donation, beginning Saturday, Feb 9.
+In addition to the celebration on February 16, Ashland residents were asked to demonstrate pride in their town by joining in the “Tie a Ribbon for Ashland” effort.
+Hang a flag or put a red, white, and blue ribbon on the outside of their home – around a tree, on a lamp post or column, or on a wreath – as well as on their lapel throughout Founders Day week.
+Lapel pins are available at the Ashland Museum.